-Create an account.
 Download the LYNX by CATS app from the App Store or Google Play Store and follow the simple signup steps.

-- Book a ride.
 Enter your pickup and dropoff addresses.
 Choose the ride that works for you by tapping Book This Ride.
-Be sure to tap the Wheelchair icon if you need a Wheelchair Accessible Vehicle! - Meet your driver.
+Be sure to tap the Wheelchair icon if you need a Wheelchair Accessible Vehicle!
+Meet your driver.
 Check the app to find out exactly where to meet the vehicle, which may be a short walk from the address you gave us.

-Download the LYNX by CATS app or call 225-267-9080 to get started today.
+Download the LYNX by CATS app or call 225-267-9080 to get started.